 Personal and collective flourishing, how we could better make sense of our shared condition, why is community so scarce if we all crave it, escaping the meaning crisis, x-risk, governance, prediction markets, crypto, effective altruism, dating, what’s up with the free energy principle, memetics, sense-making, dungeons and dragons, gender, origins of life, suffering, living in new york, progress studies, dance, game b, virtue, vocation, factory farming, intentional community, the qualia research institute, charter cities apollo longevity vTaiwan attachment the meta crisis powerlifting axiology circling functional programming awakening biotech aesthetics metamorphosis *mind explodes*

-On the third day, I felt brave enough to sit down and frown at it all.
+Eventually, I felt brave enough to sit down with some tea and frown at it all.
 Slowly, over the course of a morning, the reality of my situation began to sink in.

 For eons, matter and information and who knows what else had been up to something incomprehensibly complicated.